CsiszerTamas/CurrencyConverter/README.md

 The project uses the Model-View-ViewModel (MVVM) architecture with a Single Activity and Navigation Component.

+## Issues fixed after feedback:
+* Instead of keeping navControllerNotInitialized as variable, I use ::navController.isInitialized
+* Moved rates calculations from main thread to background thread using coroutines (Dispatchers.IO), to make UI much smooth when scrolling
+* Used ListAdapter instead of RecyclerView.Adapter to make easier diffs
+* Remove EditText extension function decimal limitations, so full rates could be shown
+* Saved chosen currency with SharedPreferences and show it after app restart too
+* Added some unit tests to test Room

 ## Libraries used:
 * **Koin** for dependency injection
 * **Timber** for logging